 It’s my job to provide the support system that allows Scott and Brian to do their jobs.
 Whether it’s scheduling meetings, processing paperwork or sending birthday cards, I see a direct parallel between my job at the office and my job at home.
 Clients choose Scott as their advisor because they trust him to keep their best interest in mind.
 Not some of the time, all of the time.
 We both take that responsibility very personally.
 Welcome to the family!

-Below are two ventures I launched and managed myself, outside of the firm.
+Below are two ventures I launched and manage myself, outside of the firm.

 Owner/Facilitator | November 2009 - August 2012